conda-forge/sqlite-zstd-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `sqlite-zstd` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `sqlite-zstd, sqlite-zstd-python` can be installed with `conda`:

 ```
-conda install sqlite-zstd
+conda install sqlite-zstd sqlite-zstd-python
 ```

 or with `mamba`:

 ```
-mamba install sqlite-zstd
+mamba install sqlite-zstd sqlite-zstd-python
 ```

 It is possible to list all of the versions of `sqlite-zstd` available on your platform with `conda`: